This boutique property is designed as a retreat for tired city slickers who need a country break to rejuvenate.

 As James supports local artisans, there is some fabulous jewellery in the lounge area that grabs our attention.
 It is by Victoria Spring, popular with the Paddington crowd in Sydney and also known for her commissioned work for films.
 She shows us her jewellery – all reclaimed gemstones collected since the 1950s.
 Victoria knows her stuff, she created THE diamond in Titanic and also did a lot of the costume jewellery for Baz Luhrmann’s Moulin Rouge!
 Yes, I did buy something.

 Blackbird has that magical quality that you cannot buy, nor plan to experience.
-It just happens, when the sum of a place’s parts combine to create perfection.
+It just happens, when the sum of a place’s parts combines to create perfection.
 And if perfection to you is peace and quiet and reconnection with nature, this is it.

 The serenity, the pool and the ambience of the pavilions.